sekharnc/multi-agent-sk/README.md

 - Receive input tasks from users.
 - Generate a detailed plan to accomplish the task using a Planner agent.
-- Execute the plan by delegating steps to specialized agents (e.g., HR, Procurement, Marketing).
+- Execute the plan by delegating steps to specialized agents (e.g., SEC, Earning Calls, Fundamental, Technical).
 - Incorporate human feedback into the workflow.
 - Maintain state across sessions with persistent storage.